 Policies and Procedures

-We have a zero tolerance approach towards modern slavery and all forms of discriminatory or exploitative behaviour and treatment, whether within either our own business or that of those who supply us; this stance is made very clear in all our policies and behaviours.
-The most relevant of the policies and procedures that we have in place, and the steps that we have taken to mitigate against any risks of modern slavery, are set out below.
+We have a zero tolerance approach to modern slavery and all forms of discriminatory or exploitative behaviour and treatment, whether within our own business or that of those who supply us; this stance is made clear in all our policies and behaviours.
+Our key policies and procedures, which outline the steps that we have taken to mitigate against the risks of modern slavery, are set out below.
 These are reviewed on a regular basis.

-- Our Code of Conduct which sets out the conduct that we expect of our firm, employees, contractors and suppliers, and explicitly states that we will not tolerate slavery or human trafficking;
+- Our Code of Conduct which sets out the conduct that we expect of our partners, employees, contractors and suppliers, expressly states that we will not tolerate slavery or human trafficking.

-- Our Global Social Impact Responsibility Policy which, among other things, sets out our policy and approach on anti-slavery and human trafficking;
+- Our Global Social Impact Responsibility Policy which sets out our approach to supporting anti-slavery and human trafficking initiatives.

-- Our Global Whistleblowing Protection Policy that allows staff to raise any concerns that they may have about any individuals or organisations that Ashurst interacts with, whether they be clients, suppliers, or others.
+- Our Global Whistleblowing Protection Policy which allows staff to raise any concerns that they may have about any individuals or organisations that Ashurst interacts with, whether they be clients, suppliers or others.

 Procurement and supplier due diligence

 Recognising that the greatest risk of modern slavery is in our supply chains, we continue to take steps to ensure that those are routinely reviewed and proactively managed.
 Key updates during the last twelve months include:

 Training of Staff